Canghiari04/Fundamentals-of-Artificial-Intelligence-and-Knowledge-Representation/Module_2/theory/7_Description_Logic.md

 Under the *OWA*, the answer is: the knowledge base does not entail the sentence; but this reasoning is not correct!
 All the possible **models** ($I \models S$) can be split up in two classes: one in which `Polyneikes` is a patricide, one where he is not a patricide.

-The final answer should be always **YES**: in the first class the answer is <`Iokaste`, `Polyneikes`, `Thersandros`>, instead in the second class the answer is <`Iokaste`, `Oedipus`, `Polyneikes`>.
+The final answer should be always **YES**: in the first class the answer is <`Iokaste`, `Polyneikes`, `Thersandros`>, instead, in the second class the answer is <`Iokaste`, `Oedipus`, `Polyneikes`>.
 In all the models Iokaste has always a child that is a patricide and itself has a child that is not a patricide.

 In this way, both cases answer to the original question.
-However, the huge problem of this approach is given by the total amount of unknown informations, that in *OWA* might be infinite. *OWA* requires a lot of computational effort then *CWA*.
+However, the huge problem of this approach is given by the total amount of unknown informations, that in *OWA* might be infinite. *OWA* requires a lot of computational effort than *CWA*.
 #

+...